-One thing about collecting comics in the dark ages of the last century was that if it wasn’t nailed to the wall or stuffed into long boxes at the comic shop (or flea market), it didn’t exist.
-When I finally saw the cover to G.I.
-Joe #10, it was like setting eyes on a holy relic, or something like that.
-Now, not only can you see every cover of every issue to (almost) every comic (and see what's going out months in advance) -- there’s even a wiki for Steelgrip Starkey.
+One thing about collecting comics in the dark ages of the last century was that if it wasn't nailed to the wall or stuffed into long boxes at the comic shop (or flea market), it didn't exist.
+After months of trying to track down G.I.
+Joe #10, seeing it was like setting eyes on a holy relic, or something like that.
+Now, not only can you see every cover of every issue to (almost) every comic (and see what's going out months in advance), but there's even a wiki for Steelgrip Starkey.
 Seriously, I checked.
-One would almost think that computers and the internet were invented for collecting and reading comic books … one would think.
+One would almost think that computers and the internet were invented by geeks for the express purpose of collecting, cataloging and reading comic books … one would think.

 Those first five or six New 52 books I bought in late August turned into four times that and the next thing I know I'm buying the ubiquitous 'white cardboard' box, bags, and boards.
 I read everything I could trying to (re)acclimate myself with the multiverses, what had happened to Majik (still don’t know, really), why weren't Bill Sienkiewicz and Dave Mazzucchelli still drawing and writing superhero comic books and since when did writers get all the credit for creating comic books?
 Which brings me to this 'new universe.'